 - As soon you achieve the desired colour (I like a light brown) remove the butter from the pan (because it will continue to cook if you leave in the pan and may burn).

-- To cooked turnip (or rutabaga), add salt, pepper, thyme, browned butter and mash.
+- To cooked turnip (or rutabaga), add remaining ½ teaspoon of salt, remaining 1 teaspoon of black pepper, thyme, and browned butter, then mash.
 Add roasted garlic cloves and mash again.
 Transfer to a serving dish.
 Garnish (if desired) with additional thyme.
-Enjoy!Note: Because turnips are slightly more bitter than what was used here (rutabaga or yellow turnip), you could (if you like) mix in a little brown sugar to taste.
+Serve and enjoy!Note: Because turnips are slightly more bitter than what was used here (rutabaga or yellow turnip), you could (if you like) mix in a little brown sugar to taste.

 Notes

 - You can use either turnip or rutabaga in this recipe.
-I used what I know as ‘turnip’, ‘yellow turnip’ (aka rutabaga).
-Rutabagas will yield a slighter sweeter result than turnips.
+I used what I know as turnip (that is, yellow turnip or rutabaga).
 More detail on this in the text above.

 - I used one large turnip that was about 3 pounds (after peeling it’s a little less), but all together you want about 8 cups of turnip chunks.
 If you have access to a scale in your grocery store, use that to weigh the quantity you need.